 Pete Rogers enters his 16th season as head equipment manager of the Nashville Predators in 2013-14.
 He is responsible for the everyday equipment needs of all the players as well as coordinating transfer of equipment to and from road games.
 Rogers works with the NHL to ensure compliance with programs concerning equipment tracking, jersey authentication and on-ice exposure.
-He also played an integral role in the team’s new uniform design, working with the manufacturer and League to ensure all specifications and materials met the exact demands necessary to put the product on the ice for the 2011-12 season.
+In February 2014, he will serve as Team USA’s equipment manager for the 2014 Olympics in Sochi.

 Head Equipment Manager